API Reference

 A variable.

-id holds the index as a string (becuase ast.Name requires a string).
+id holds the index as a string (because ast.Name requires a string).

 The special attribute index is added here for the purpose of storing the index of a variable in a solver’s variable list: Variable('u', index=0)